Thank you to our generous patients and brilliant staff - £756 raised for EACH charity

 New GP Appointment

-We are delighted to welcome Dr Stephen Domek to Attleborough Surgeries.
+Dr Stephen Domek joined Attleborough Surgeries in October.
 Dr Domek lives in Norwich and has joined us from a large Practice in Lowestoft.
-Dr Domek will be taking over the patients who were formally under the care of Dr Sivamalar and some of Dr Khalaque's patients.
+He will be taking over the patients who were formally under the care of Dr Sivamalar and some of Dr Khalaque's patients.
 This brings us up to our full complement of Doctors.

 Rising star nurse Callum Metcalfe from Attleborough Surgeries has sights set on top national award